Orders, decorations, and medals of the United Kingdom: Current decorations

-On 1 July 2009, BBC News reported that the Queen had approved a new posthumous award, the Elizabeth Cross, to honour members of the armed forces killed in action or by terrorist attack since World War II.
-The cross itself is given to the family of the deceased.
+On 1 July 2009, BBC News reported that the Queen had approved a new posthumous award, the Elizabeth Cross, honouring members of the armed forces killed in action or by terrorist attack since World War II.
+The cross itself is given to the deceased's family.

+Inactive decorations

+These decorations have not been awarded since the Independence of India in 1947.

 Other honours and appointments

 Hereditary peerage

 There are five ranks of hereditary peerage: duke, marquess, earl, viscount, and baron.
-Until the mid-20th century, peerages were usually hereditary, and, until the end of the 20th century, English, Scottish, British, and UK peerages (except, until very recent times, those for the time being held by women) carried the right to a seat in the House of Lords.
+Until the mid-20th century, peerages were usually hereditary.
+Until the end of the 20th century, English, Scottish, British, and UK peerages (except, until very recent times, those for the time being held by women) carried the right to a seat in the House of Lords.

-Hereditary peerages are now normally given only to members of the Royal Family.
-The most recent were the grants to the late Queen Elizabeth's youngest son, the Earl of Wessex, on his marriage in 1999; to the Queen's grandson Prince William, who was made the Duke of Cambridge on the morning before his marriage to Catherine Middleton on 29 April 2011; and to the Queen's grandson Prince Harry, who was made the Duke of Sussex on the morning before his marriage to Meghan Markle on 19 May 2018.
+Hereditary peerages are now normally given only to Royal Family members.
+The most recent were the grants to: Queen Elizabeth II's youngest son, Prince Edward, Earl of Wessex, on his marriage in 1999; the Queen's grandson Prince William, made the Duke of Cambridge on the morning before his marriage to Catherine Middleton on 29 April 2011; and the Queen's grandson Prince Harry, made the Duke of Sussex on the morning before his marriage to Meghan Markle on 19 May 2018.
 No hereditary peerages were granted to commoners after the Labour Party came to power in 1964, until Margaret Thatcher tentatively reintroduced them by two grants to men with no sons in 1983: Speaker of the House of Commons George Thomas and former deputy prime minister William Whitelaw.
-Both these titles died with their holders.
+Both titles died with their holders.
 She followed this with an earldom in 1984 for former prime minister Harold Macmillan not long before his death, reviving a traditional honour for former prime ministers.
 Macmillan's grandson succeeded him on his death in 1986.
 No hereditary peerages have been created since, and Thatcher's own title was a life peerage (see further explanation below).
 The concession of a baronetcy (i.e., hereditary knighthood), was granted to her husband Denis following her resignation (explained below).

-Hereditary peerages are not "honours under the crown" and so cannot normally be withdrawn.
-A peerage can be revoked only by a specific Act of Parliament, and then for only the current holder, in the case of hereditary peerages.
-A hereditary peer can disclaim his peerage for his own lifetime under Peerage Act 1963 within a year after inheriting the title.
+Hereditary peerages are not "honours under the crown" and cannot normally be withdrawn.
+A peerage can be revoked only by a specific Act of Parliament, and then only for the current holder, in the case of hereditary peerages.
+A hereditary peer can disclaim his peerage for his own lifetime under Peerage Act 1963 within a year of inheriting the title.